eclipse-tractusx/sig-architecture/docs/decision-records/0001_identity-hub_and_issuer-service.md

 #### Cons

 - delegation of features (signing and revoking VCs, DID and key management) to a proprietary credential service instance
-- not open for extension to additional credential types or schemas without a code-level change and a redeployment (causing a service disruption)
+- introducing new credential types or schemas requires code-level changes
 - reliance on a central IdP (Keycloak) for issuing credentials
 - not compliant with DCP issuance
 - security concerns (client VCs are stored)